-The results suggest that counties looking to upgrade voting technology may want to distinguish between varieties of optical scan systems and electronic voting machines.
+The results suggest that counties looking to upgrade voting technology may want to pay close attention to different varieties of optical scan systems and electronic voting machines.
 Touch-screen DREs and precinct-count optical scan methods may reduce unrecorded votes more than full-face DREs and central-count optical scan systems.